Australia Data Book

 Crop estimate data sources

-A partner organization working with FEWS NET on this global sub-national agriculture dataset, the Spatial Production Allocation Model (SPAM) activity, managed by IFPRI, has submitted Australian source documents and crop data that have helped to update the country's record of production.
+A partner organization working with FEWS NET on its global sub-national agriculture dataset, the Spatial Production Allocation Model (SPAM) activity, managed by IFPRI, has submitted Australian source documents and crop data that have helped to update the country's record of production.

 Crop reporting units